CryptoToolbox

 How to Use This Calculator

 3. Set your target allocation percentages.
-These must add up to exactly 100%.
-For example: BTC 40%, ETH 30%, SOL 20%, Cash 10%.
+These must total exactly 100%.

 4. Click "Calculate Rebalancing" to generate your results.